Separatist movements of India: Bru National Liberation Front

-Currently, the insurgency status is classified as partially active, due to secessionist/autonomy/union territory demands made by the Chakmas for Chakmabhumi and Reangs for Bruland.
+Currently, the insurgency status is classified as partially active, due to secessionist/autonomy/union territory demands made by the Chakmas for Chakmastan as a separate state and Reangs for Bruland as a separate state.
 The Chakma and Reang tribes complain of religious and ethnic persecution, and complain that the dominant Mizo ethnic group, almost entirely Christian, wants to convert them to Christianity.
 Following an ethnic riot with the Mizos in 1997, tens of thousands of Reangs are living as refugees in Tripura and Assam.

 In 1997, the Bru National Union (BNU) (formed in 1994) passed a resolution in 1997 demanding an Autonomous District Council (ADC) in the western areas of Mizoram (via the 6th Schedule of the Constitution) which the Mizoram government and the Young Mizos Association rejected.
 Some Mizo organizations reacted by demanding that the Brus be left out of the State's electoral rolls as they “are not indigenous to Mizoram".
 Clashes between the two communities in Mamit district led to the creation of the Bru National Liberation Front (BNLF) in 1996.
 In October 1997, members of the BNLF kidnapped and murdered a Mizo forest guard in Dampa Tiger Reserve.
 In reactions to this, ethnic riots took place, between 35,000 and 40,000 Bru villagers were forced to flee Mizoram and seek shelter in camps in Tripura The BNU claimed that 1,391 Bru houses in 41 villages were burnt down and several people were raped and killed whereas the Mizoram police put the number of homes torched at 325 in 16 villages but did not confirm any rape or murder.